natura-cosmeticos/natds-js/doc/adr/0010-use-milestones-as-releasing-process.md

-# 10. use milestones as releasing process
+# 10. Use milestones as releasing process

 Date: 2019-10-29